 CJSF is a membership based award opportunity for all 7th and 8th grade students based on their academic record while at Reyburn.
 It is earned by having qualifying semester grades using a point system specified in the CJSF State By-Laws.
 Membership is available for the fall and spring semester for all 8th graders and all 7th graders are able to apply for membership during the spring semester.
 There is a meeting held at the beginning of each semester to discuss the qualifications for membership, the points system used according to the by-laws and to disperse the applications.
 8th graders are also eligible to earn the CJSF Honor award if they earn membership during the spring semester of their 7th grade year and both the fall and spring semesters of their 8th grade year.
 Students must submit their applications by the due date stated on the application.
-CJSF students are honored during the spring academic awards that take place the last week of school.
+CJSF students are honored during the spring academic awards ceremony.

 Character Counts Award